Shinsentoh/vscode-manage-extensions-workspace/README.md

   - `Auto-edit all active`: Remove the extension from all current active bundles automatically.
 No prompt.
   - `Let you select bundle(s)`: Select the bundle(s) where you want to remove the extension.
   - `Ask you`: Prompt 'Which bundle(s) should MEW remove the extension ${extensionName} from ?
 'Don't ask me again', 'All active' and 'Select', 'None'.

+## Settings Sync Configuration

+### Using VS Code Settings Sync

+After turning it on, you'll get your bundles from any synced machine.\
+At this moment (August 2021), VS Code doesn't support sharing workspace settings/state, so no other capabilities.

+### Using Settings Sync Extensions

+After turning it on, you'll get your bundles from any synced machine.\
+Workspace settings: Currently under investigation because I don't think that a folder opened on a machine A has the same workspace ID as the same folder on a machine B, even with the same path (which is unlikely).

 ## Requirements